pawansingh10/WebDevlopment/section-4-Learn-HTML.md

 Semantic is all about How your web page looks, accessible and nice for the screen reader as well as It serves a good purpose in HTML in general.<br>

+> **Semantic HTML elements discribe its meaning to both the browser and the developer**

-- **meta tags** : These are metadata information about your webpage, how it looks like on the webport, what character set you're using UTF-8 or UTF-16 or Chinese characters, Japanese Characters, Hindi Characters then UTF structure changed.
+- 🍏 **meta tags** : These are metadata information about your webpage, how it looks like on the webport, what character set you're using UTF-8 or UTF-16 or Chinese characters, Japanese Characters, Hindi Characters then UTF structure changed.
 ```
 UTF = "Unicode Transformation Format"
 It is a standard for encoding characters in electronic communication and is widely used in computing and web development.